 Rivers of blood flowed through the streets of the village, smoking as they touched buildings briefly and diverted around and through them in some instances.
-Chokan’s eyes followed the flow of his fellow villagers blood, his eyes falling for the first time on the enemy who was responsible for this gutless attack.
+Chokan’s eyes followed the flow of his fellow villager’s blood, his eyes falling for the first time on the enemy who was responsible for this gutless attack.

-The flesh like cord that hung from this beasts victim was pale and fleshy, blood flowed from the open ragged end of the cord, spilling fresh blood across the creatures flat and bug like feet in spatters.
+The flesh-like cord that hung from this beasts victim was pale and fleshy, blood flowed from the open ragged end of the cord, spilling fresh blood across the creature’s flat and bug-like feet in spatters.
 Realization dawned sickly on Chokans mind as he could now identify the fetal remains of an unborn Ravanian child within the grasp of this hulking creature.

-He gagged and turned away for a brief moment not sure if his gagging would turn to vomiting.
+He gagged and turned away for a brief moment not sure if his gagging would turn to vomit.
 It rose in his throat, threatening to release its acidic spray onto his own feet.
 His mind racing with the scenes of the fetus gasping with lungs that were not yet made for natural air outside the womb, its eyes begging for release from its agonizing death.

 The dangling cord scraping loudly on the ground as the child squeaked its last breath behind him at the hands of the enemy launched Chokan in a fit of rage at the beast.
 His claws digging deep into the black stinking flesh of the creature, ripping furiously at it.
 Chokan screamed profanities at it, raging blindly and ripping where his hands met flesh.

-In his blind rage he missed the blow from behind that he suffered from another of the enemy.
+In his blind rage, he missed the blow from behind that he suffered from another of the enemy.
 The proboscis ripped through his right shoulder throwing him from the other dying beast and into the ditch filled with dead or dying brethren.
 He rolled to his left and was met with the familiar eyes of his mate, belly ripped open and unborn child gone from her womb.

 The realization of the moment tore Chokans mind from its safety of sanity as he howled incoherently while cradling his mate in his arms, the sounds of battle winding down as the last of his tribe succumbed to the enemy.

 He didn’t remember passing out when he awoke in the smoldering remains of his village Paravan.
 The only thing he remembered was the agony of loss and defeat as he gathered the bodies of his loved ones one by one.
 His sons Brailen and Sotcha had died together while bringing down one of the beasts in a field near their home.
-His mate and unborn child he had witnessed their death.
-Chokans three daughters where no where to be found, another stab at his already broken heart as he began to shovel away dirt in the makeshift burial of his family.
+His mate and the unborn child he had witnessed their death.
+Chokans three daughters where nowhere to be found, another stab at his already broken heart as he began to shovel away dirt in the makeshift burial of his family.